What are Hedge Funds in the Indian Stock Market?

 Frequently Asked Questions About Hedge Funds in India

-Hedge fund strategies encompass investments in debt, equity securities, commodities, currencies, derivatives, and real estate.
-These funds, which are lightly regulated by the SEC, generate income through a 2% management fee and a 20% performance fee.
+Hedge funds encompass investments in equity, commodities, currencies, derivatives and real estate.
+These funds, which are lightly regulated by SEBI, make money through a 2% management fee and a 20% performance fee.

-Hedge fund examples include Motilal Oswal’s offshore hedge fund, Munoth Hedge Fund, Quant First Alternative Investment Trust, IIFL Opportunities Fund, and India Zen Fund.
+Hedge fund examples are Motilal Oswal’s offshore hedge fund, Munoth Hedge Fund, Quant First Alternative Investment Trust, IIFL Opportunities Fund and India Zen Fund.

 To start a hedge fund in India, you need to:

-2. Raise a minimum corpus of Rs.20 crore from accredited investors
+– Raise a minimum corpus of ₹20 cr from accredited investors